getsentry/sentry.engineering/data/blog/the-case-for-debug-ids.md

 Imagine if our widget factory were to spit out widgets resembling small black pills that appear identical.
 How can we distinguish them?
-We could place them in labelled boxe, but once removed from the box, identification would be impossible.
+We could place them in labelled box, but once removed from the box, identification would be impossible.
 A better approach would be to laser engrave the model number directly onto the widget.
 This means by just looking at the widget we can tell determine it's precise nature.